Why Slate Kitchen Flooring is a Great Choice.

-SLATE FLOORING – MORE INFORMATION
+SLATE FLOORING – FREQUENTLY ASKED QUESTIONS

 Many readers aren’t as familiar with slate as they are with other best kitchen floor options.
 This section answers common questions about purchasing slate, installation and caring for a slate floor.

-WHERE TO BUY SLATE TILES
+WHERE DO YOU BUY SLATE TILES?

 The national home improvement store chains and local flooring stores carry some slate, but don’t expect a large selection in stock.

 Instead, the store will likely have a limited number of physical samples plus a catalog for you to browse.
 The slate you choose will be shipped to the store, usually at low or no cost.
 Or you might be given the option to have it shipped to your home at a higher cost.